 - Wedding and civil partnership ceremonies and receptions, where up to 30 people will be able to attend

 - Organised indoor and outdoor sports, physical activity and exercise classes (see the list of recreational team sports, outdoor sport and exercise allowed under the gyms and leisure centre guidance)

 - For education and training

 - Youth groups or activities.

-It will be against the law for gatherings of more than 30 people to take place in private homes, however businesses and venues following COVID-19 Secure guidelines can still host larger groups.
+It is against the law for gatherings of more than 30 people to take place in private homes, however businesses and venues following COVID-19 Secure guidelines can still host larger groups.

 You will see here that the Government has updated its Visitor Economy guidance and left in the ability to hold meetings with 30 individuals, as well as indoor and outdoor events of more than 30 people (section 2.1)

-There is also a FAQ document which the Government has created to go alongside the new guidance., which goes into further detail about taking holidays and visiting outdoor and indoor attractions.
+There is also a FAQ document which the Government has created to go alongside the guidance, which goes into further detail about taking holidays and visiting outdoor and indoor attractions.